How to warp a gradient in Photoshop

 Adding some text to the document, with a stroke and a drop shadow applied.

-In the Layers panel, the Stroke and Drop Shadow effects are listed below the type layer:
+In the Layers panel, notice how the Stroke and Drop Shadow layer effects are listed under the Type layer.

 Photoshop's Layers panel showing the current layer affects applied to the type layer.